lua-cookbook/lua-cookbook/src/book/en_US/intro.md

     end

     name,age = multiple()

-If know Python, then you may think that `multiple` returns a 'tuple', which the assignment then helpfully unpacks, but the reality is simpler and weirder: this function genuinely returns two values.
 This is useful because Lua functions can very efficiently return a set of values without having to pack them into a table.

+@tip python [
+If you know Python, then you may think that `multiple` returns a 'tuple', which the assignment then helpfully unpacks, but the reality is simpler and weirder: this function genuinely returns two values.
+]

 Multiple return values are handled specially if they are returned by the _last_ expression in a function argument list or table constructor: